Bios-Marcel/cordless/README.md

 ### Login

-On launch, cordless will offer you two login methods:

-1. Using an authentication token
-2. Using email and password

-I recommend the first way, as the second one won't work anyway in case you have two-factor authentication enabled.
-After logging in using either method, your token is stored locally on your machine.
-The token will not be encrypted, so be careful with your configuration file.
+Logging in works via the UI on first startup of the application.

 If you are logging in with a bot token, you have to prepend `Bot ` (yes, with the space) in front of the token.
+Pasting only works via your terminals normal pasting shortcut.

 **THIS APPLICATION NEVER SAVES YOUR ACTUAL PASSWORD LOCALLY.**

-If you need to find out how to retrieve your token, [check the wiki at](https://github.com/Bios-Marcel/cordless/wiki/Retrieving-your-token-via-the-discord-app-or-a-chromium-based-browser).
+If you need to find out how to retrieve your token, [check the wiki at](https://github.com/Bios-Marcel/cordless/wiki/Retrieving-your-token).

 ## Quick overview - Navigation (switching between boxes / containers)